tmuelle2/media-vault/readme.txt

 == Changelog ==

+= 0.8.9 =

+* Added Attachment Edit fields to the new Media Modal to make it easier to manage which files are protected with Media Vault and what permissions are set on each protected file.
+* Fixed visual bug with IE8 and the general sibling selector not showing permissions in the Media Vault Metabox on the attachment edit admin page.
+* Organized minified js code into seperate folder

 = 0.8.8 =
 fixed bug in `mv-file-handler.php` that allowed files to be viewed in the protected folder when 'Save uploads in year/month folders' was *not* selected.
 Thanks to [WayneHarris](http://wordpress.org/support/profile/wayneharris) for pointing the issue out.